 45. The President, together with the Rapporteurs, should prepare a Summary Report and submit it at a plenary session for adoption by consensus by the Contracting Parties for publication at the end of the Review Meeting, as provided in Article 25 of the Convention.
 The Summary Report should be concise and clear.
 It should identify which Contracting Parties submitted National Reports (in accordance with Article 5 of the Convention) and those that presented their National Report during the Review Meeting.
-It should also summarize major issues (paragraph 30 of the Guidelines regarding National Reports under the Convention on Nuclear Safety), possibly by combining significant points made in the Country Review Reports.
+It should also summarize Major Common Issues, based, in particular, on those identified during the Country Group discussions.
 The Summary Report would not identify any particular Contracting Party by name, but it should point out any significant areas of concern and interest, highlight Areas of Good Performance and Good Practices, and make recommendations for the future.